Login

 • Drucker, P. F. 1988 Management challenges in the 21st Century London: Heinemann

-• Duncan, R. B. 1974 "Modifications in decision making structures in adapting to the environment: some Implications for organisational learning" Decision sciences vol, 5 pp 704 -25
+• Duncan, R. B. 1974 "Modifications in decision making structures in adapting to the environment: some Implications for organizational learning" Decision sciences vol, 5 pp 704 –25

 • Duncan, w.
 J. 1981 Organisational Behaviour Houghton: Mifflin